carbon-language/carbon-lang/docs/design/generics/overview.md

 ## Future work

--   Be able to have non-type generic parameters like the `UInt` size of an array or tuple.
 -   Other kinds of constraints will be finalized.
 -   Implementations can be parameterized to apply to multiple types.
 These implementations would be restricted to various conditions are true for the